 Too Little Pollination

 If you notice that your plants are blooming but not producing any fruit, then it’s possible that you don’t have enough pollinators, like bees and butterflies, in your garden.
 These insects are crucial to our food supply, and without their help, we wouldn’t be able to grow any food.
 If you’re having this problem, plant some flowers around your garden.
-Make sure you have the right kind of plants to attract pollinators like bees.
+Certain flowers work to deter unwanted pests while still attracting pollinators to your garden.
 This will attract more beneficial insects and ensure your food plants get the pollination they need.

 These are just some of the problems a new gardener may encounter as he or she gets started.
 Now that you know, you can take the necessary steps to deal with these issues as they arise.